PunKeel/TweeTruth/README.md

 ## Installation
-Copy the files, register a twitter app and fill tokens in config.php
+Copy the files, register a twitter app and fill tokens in config.php.

+Then, make sure you have [composer](https://getcomposer.org) notSoFarAway and run a simple `composer update`

 Also, change the date in Tweet.php (I let you figure how to yourself ;D)